Joyde-1/GloveDataHub/README.md

 - [SenseGlove](https://github.com/Adjuvo/SenseGlove-API.git)

-To ensure the connection of your haptic senseglove gloves to your computer you must take the following steps:
+To ensure the connection of your haptic gloves SenseGlove Nova to your computer you must take the following steps:
 - Go to to [SenseGlove](https://github.com/Adjuvo/SenseGlove-API.git) and proceed with installation of the sensecom application.
 - Then go to the settings of your computer, make sure that both gloves are turned on and connect them to the pc via bluethoot.